-Quality is a very important feature for successful businesses to uphold.
-Six Sigma projects taken on by those who completed an online Six Sigma training or by Six Sigma Black Belts focus on improving processes to ensure better quality.
+Quality is a very important feature for successful businesses to uphold and it is the pillar of good project management practices.
+Six Sigma projects taken on by those who completed an online Six Sigma training program or by Six Sigma Black Belts focus on improving management processes to ensure better quality.
 It is essential that customers are given products and services that are convenient for them and hence, worth the money they pay.
-In order to be successful in business, we need to remember that customer satisfaction is always the most important goal.
+In order to be successful in business, the project team needs to remember that customer satisfaction is always the most important goal for project success.

 Attend our 100% Online & Self-Paced Free Six Sigma Training.

 Customer satisfaction is part of the Six Sigma principles are also briefly taught in free Six Sigma training.
 To ensure the best possible products and services are sold to customers at a consistent level, businesses should use the Seven Quality Control tools (7 QC Tools).
-The efficient and effective use of these 7 QC tools can help maintain the consistency of the products and services being produced.
-The use of these tools is spread out throughout the different phases of the DMAIC process.
+The efficient and effective use of these 7 QC tools can help maintain the consistency of the products and services being produced and it also prevents project failure.
+The use of these tools as management skills is spread out throughout the different phases of the DMAIC process.

 Six Sigma Projects: Why use the 7 QC tools?

 The 7 QC tools is a title given to a fixed set of graphical techniques identified as being most helpful in troubleshooting issues related to quality.
-The 7 QC tools are fundamental instruments to improve the process and product quality.
-They are used to examine the production process, identify the key issues, control fluctuations of product quality, and give solutions to avoid future defects.
+The 7 QC tools are fundamental instruments for product quality and process improvement.
+They are used to examine the production process, identify the key issues, control fluctuations in product quality, and give solutions to avoid future defects.

-These are the tools which facilitate the organization to resolve the basic problems.
-When an organization starts the journey of quality improvements, the organization normally has many low hanging fruits; which should be tackled with these basic 7 QC tools.
-These 7 QC tools are easy to understand and implement and does not need complex analytical/ statistical competence.
+These are the tools that facilitate the organization to resolve the basic problems.
+When an organization starts the journey of quality improvements, the organization normally has many low-hanging fruits; which should be tackled with these basic 7 QC tools.
+These 7 QC tools are easy to understand and implement and do not need complex analytical/ statistical competence.

 The 7 QC tools as defined by the American Society for Quality (ASQ) and accepted throughout the quality engineering community include: